big-tuwien/big-tuwien.github.io/content/publication/tuw-277475/index.md

 - name: Publik
   url: https://publik.tuwien.ac.at/showentry.php?ID=277475&lang=2
-publication: 'IEEE 6th International Conference on Serious Games and Applications for Health"; Vortrag: 2018 IEEE 6th International Conference on Serious Games and Applications for Health (SeGAH), Wien; 16.05.2018 - 18.05.2018; in: "Proceedings of the 2018 IEEE 6th International Conference on Serious Games and Applications for Health (SeGAH)", Institute of Electrical and Electronics Engineers (IEEE), (2018),
+publication: 'IEEE 6th International Conference on Serious Games and Applications for Health"; Talk: 2018 IEEE 6th International Conference on Serious Games and Applications for Health (SeGAH), Wien; 05-16-2018 - 05-18-2018; in: "Proceedings of the 2018 IEEE 6th International Conference on Serious Games and Applications for Health (SeGAH)", Institute of Electrical and Electronics Engineers (IEEE), (2018), ISBN: 9781538662984;
-  ISBN: 9781538662984; S. 1 - 8'
+  1 - 8'
 publication_types:
 - '1'
 publishDate: '2018-05-16'